BE A COMPETITION JUDGE FOR WASHINGTON DECA

 Area Competitions.
 December and January.
 Please refer to the map and contact information below, and contact the area leader associated with your region.

 Written Event Judging.
-January, 2017 via online access.
-Registration for written event judging is open now - Click Here
+January, 2018 via online access.
+To register for written event judging, Click Here.

 WASHINGTON DECA JUDGE TIPS VIDEO

 What is it like to serve as a judge?
 Click Here to find out!